Deep Learning Model for Finding New Superconductors: The discovery of two superconductors CaBi2 and Hf_ 0.5 Nb_ 0.2 V2Zr_ 0.3

 Next, we used the model to predict the $T_\text{c}$ values of the materials in COD.
 The number of materials predicted to be superconductors was different every time we trained the models from scratch, which is expected with deep learning.
 We made a search target list for the experiment.
-After we removed cuprates and Fe-based superconductors (FeSCs) from the list, we obtained 900 materials predicted to be superconductors with $T_\text{c} > 0$ K, 250 materials with $T_\text{c} > 4$ K, and 70 materials with $T_\text{c} > 10$ K, which is more reasonable compared to the results obtained using the preliminary model.
+After we removed cuprates and Fe-based superconductors (FeSCs) from the list, we obtained 900 materials predicted to be superconductors with $T_\text{c} > 0$ K, 280 materials with $T_\text{c} > 4$ K, and 70 materials with $T_\text{c} > 10$ K, which is more reasonable compared to the results obtained using the preliminary model.
 These materials are candidates for new superconductors.
 Although the prediction results on materials reported by Hosono et al.\ show that the model is useful, experiments (currently under way) are required to validate the method.
-The list included \ce{CaBi2}, which was recently found to be a superconductor~\cite{C6CP02856J} and is not listed in SuperCon.
-We had not known it was a superconductor beforehand.
-It can be concluded that the deep learning model found an actual superconductor.
+The list included \ce{CaBi2}, which was recently found to be a superconductor~\cite{C6CP02856J} and another superconductor, \ce{Hf_{0.5}Nb_{0.2}V2Zr_{0.3}}~\cite{material-69}.
+The two superconductors are not listed in SuperCon.
+We had not known these were superconductors beforehand.
+It can be concluded that the deep learning model found actual superconductors.
+We have made the list openly available.

+Another interesting prediction regards \ce{BeB2}.
+The material \ce{MgB2} is a famous superconductor with $T_\text{c}=40$ K, and the element \ce{Be} is just above the element \ce{Mg} in the periodic table.
+In the used database, the number of two-element materials that include \ce{B} is more than $300$.
+Although \ce{BeB2} is not a superconductor, it is not a coincidence that deep learning predicted \ce{BeB2} as such.
+This is evidence that the deep learning model reads the periodic table to predict superconductors in a similar way as human do.

-\subsection{The discovery of Fe-based superconductors (FeSCs)}
+\section{The discovery of Fe-based superconductors (FeSCs)}